kt3k/lepont/README.md

 > Sous **le pont** Mirabeau coule la Seine et nos amours -- Guillaume Apollinaire

-Note: `LePont` (le pont) means "the bridge" in French.
+*Le pont* means "the bridge" in French.

-You can bridge the webview and react-native by using `lepont`.
-You can consider `lepont` as PhoneGap (Cordova) on top of react-native.
+You can bridge the webview and react-native by using `lepont` i.e. you can invoke the functions of react-native from the inside of browser (webview) and pass information back to browser (webview) from react-native side.

+Do you remember [PhoneGap (Cordova)](https://en.wikipedia.org/wiki/Apache_Cordova)? `lepont` is something like PhoneGap on top of react-native.

 React Native already have large swathe of library ecosystem.
-You can leverage its power from browser by using `lepont` 👍
+You can leverage its power from browser by using `lepont`.

 # Usage